Lagos discharges 45 more COVID-19 patients - Vanguard News

 ”With this, the number of patients successfully managed and discharged from our Isolation facilities has risen to 707.

-“As we look forward to more great news in the coming days, I urge you all to take responsibility and play your part for a #COVID19FreeLagos #ForAGreaterLagos.”
+”As we look forward to more great news in the coming days, I urge you all to take responsibility and play your part for a COVID-19 free Lagos,” Sanwo-Olu said.